 The sharing of resources allows two logical processors to work with each other more efficiently and allows a logical processor to borrow resources from a stalled logical core (assuming both logical cores are associated with the same physical core).
 Hyper-threading can help speed processing up, but it’s nowhere near as good as having actual additional cores.

-Huge pages
+Huge Pages

 Memory is managed in blocks known as pages.
-On most systems, a page is 4KB.
-1MB of memory is equal to 256 pages; 1GB of memory is 256,000 pages, etc. CPUs have a built-in memory management unit that manages a list of these pages in hardware.
+On most systems, a page is 4KB, and 1MB of memory is equal to 256 pages; 1GB of memory is 256,000 pages, etc. CPUs have a built-in memory management unit that manages a list of these pages in hardware.

+Figuree 2.31 Huge Pages Memory Allocation

 The Translation Lookaside Buffer (TLB) is a small hardware cache of virtual-to-physical page mappings.
 If the virtual address passed in a hardware instruction can be found in the TLB, the mapping can be determined quickly.
 If not, a TLB miss occurs, and the system falls back to slower, software-based address translation.
 This results in performance issues.
 Since the size of the TLB is fixed, the only way to reduce the chance of a TLB miss is to increase the page size.

+Figure 2.32 Huger Pages Memory Management

 Virtual memory address lookup slows down when the number of entries increases.